quorrajs/Quorra-docs/Quorra CLI/Overview.md

 ```
 ### Viewing The Help Screen For A Command

-Every command also includes a "help" screen which displays and describes the command's available arguments and
+Every command also includes a help screen which displays and describes the command's available arguments and
 options.
-To view a help screen, simply precede the name of the command with help:
+To view a help screen, simply follow the name of the command with `--help`:

 ```
-quorra --help routes
+quorra routes --help
 ```